KarthikSappidi/terraform-project/README.md

 **EC2 Instance**: Launches an EC2 instance with a specified AMI and instance type in a public subnet.

-**NAT Gateway*8: Creates a NAT Gateway with an Elastic IP for private subnet internet access.
+**NAT Gateway**: Creates a NAT Gateway with an Elastic IP for private subnet internet access.
 Usage

 **Clone the Repository**: Clone this repository to your local machine using git clone.